| Title: | Tools to Use and Explore the 'BioTIME' Database |

 Habitat of study location, i.e. Rivers

-binary variable indicating if the study is within a protected area
+Binary variable indicating if the study is within a protected area

 Biome of study location (taken from the WWF biomes, i.e. Temperate broadleaf and mixed forests